Entropy-based Discovery of Summary Causal Graphs in Time Series: Experiments

-where $k$ represents the maximal degree of any vertex and $\tau_{max}$ is the maximum number of lags.
-Each operation consists in conducting a significance test on a conditional independence measure.
-Algorithms adapted to time series, as PCMCI \citep{Runge_2019}, rely on time information to reduce the number of tests.
-Indeed, with this information, the complexity can be divided by 2 (when instantaneous relations are not taken into account).
-PCTMI infers a summary graph, which limits the number of decisions that need to be taken.
-Indeed, PCTMI's complexity in the worst case (when all relations are instantaneous) is bounded by:
+In the worst case, the complexity of PC in a window causal graph is bounded by $\frac{(d\gamma_{max})^2(d\gamma_{max} - 1)^{k-1}}{(k-1)!}$, where $k$ represents the maximal degree of any vertex and $\gamma_{max}$ is the maximum number of lags.
+Each operation consists of conducting a significance test on a conditional independence measure.
+Algorithms adapted to time series, as \texttt{PCMCI} \citep{Runge_2019}, rely on time information to reduce the number of tests. \texttt{PCTMI} reduces the number of tests even more since it infers a summary graph.
+Indeed, \texttt{PCTMI}'s complexity in the worst case is bounded by $\frac{d^2(d - 1)^{k-1}}{(k-1)!}$.

-Figure~\ref{fig:complex} provides an empirical illustration of the difference in complexity of the two approaches on the four structures (v-structure, fork, mediator, diamond), sorted according to their number of nodes, their maximal out-degree and their maximal in-degree.
+Figure~\ref{fig:complex} provides an empirical illustration of the difference in the complexity of the two approaches on the three structures (v structure, fork, diamond), sorted according to their number of nodes, their maximal out-degree, and their maximal in-degree.
 The time is given in seconds.
-As one can note, \texttt{PCTMI} is always faster than \texttt{PCMCI-MI}, the difference being more important when the structure to be inferred is complex.
+As one can note, \texttt{PCTMI} is always faster than \texttt{PCMCI}, the difference being more important when the structure to be inferred is complex.